stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    Which is annoying, but it turns out the LXAppearance tool will keep both up to date.

+   However, I still don't really know where the system-wide (or toolkit-wide?) default monospace font is configured...

 As a disclaimer, this works for me, and I'm happy with the size/display of my fonts, but I must admit I don't really know what's going on.

 I don't know why `xrandr` has one DPI setting, and `.Xresources` has another.
 There could be several other DPI settings for all I know.
 There are likely other default font/size locations for Qt/KDE/etc.